matthewmcampbell/ebuy/README.md

 # ebuy (for lack of a better name)
 ## Introduction
 An independent project to determine driving factors in Ebay selling prices for a personal favorite game of mine: "Super Smash Bros.
 Melee, 2001."
 The motivation here is to build a full-fledged, end-to-end Data Science project.
-This includes the data collection process, proper data storage, data exploration/visualization, data wrangling, and a predictive model.
+This includes the data collection process, proper data storage, data exploration/visualization, data wrangling, and an informative model.
 Beyond this, Git version control and more standard software developer practices will be used in my pursuit to not be another hacky data monkey who can kind of code.
 ## 1. Data Collection
 Aspiring data scientists and ML-practitioners get much of their training from sources like Kaggle.
 While this is a great resource, it is typically not indicative of real world data.
 Data from the world is ugly, brutish, and fragmented.
 To simulate this as best as possible, we go straight to the horse's mouth.